 Legal Assistance Can Improve Your Odds of Winning Benefits

 If you’re unsure whether your preemie can meet the SSA’s disability requirements, we recommend talking to a Social Security lawyer.
 Ready to speak with an experienced disability advocate or attorney about getting monthly benefit payments for your preemie?
-Having a lawyer file your claim makes you 2x more likely to get benefits the first time you apply.
+Having a lawyer file your claim makes you 3x more likely to get benefits.